 Overall, I had a great weekend at the Fairmont Chateau Whistler, kicking off what I’m sure will be a chaotic parade of more engagements, bachelorettes and weddings to come.
 The Fairmont provided a swishy, luxurious place to hide from the woes of #BCStorm, and saved our rainy weekend with their stellar service and comfortable atmosphere.
 A huge thanks to the Fairmont team for making the weekend so special!

-I was welcomed as a guest of the Fairmont Chateau Whistler, but this review is an honest reflection of my experience!
+I hope you enjoyed that Fairmont Chateau Whistler review!
+Please note that I was welcomed as a guest of the Fairmont Chateau Whistler, but this review is an honest reflection of my experience!
 The girls and I had an amazing time, and wouldn’t hesitate to stay here again.